pzivich/Delicatessen/docs/Built-in Equations.rst

 Note that we add an intercept to the outcome model by adding a column of 1's via ``d['C']``.

-Here, the initial values provided must be 3+*b*+*c* (where *b* is the number of columns in W and *c* is the number of columns in X).
+Here, the initial values provided must be 3 + *b* + *c* (where *b* is the number of columns in W and *c* is the number of columns in X).
 For binary outcomes, it will likely be best practice to have the initial values set as ``[0., 0.5, 0.5, ...]``. followed by b ``0.``'s.
 For continuous outcomes, all ``0.`` can be used instead.
 Furthermore, a regression models could be optimized outside of ``delicatessen`` and those (pre-washed) regression estimates can be passed as initial values to speed up optimization.